ceos-org/ceos-ard/README.md

 ## License

-Content in this repository is accessible under the [CC-BY 4.0 license](LICENSE).
+Content in this repository is accessible under the [Creative Commons Attribution 4.0 International (CC-BY-4.0) license](LICENSE).

 ## Contact